The European Disability Card

 What will it be used for?

 The aim of the Card is to facilitate recognition of disability status when going to other Member State.
 It concerns mainly persons who are temporarily staying abroad, such as tourists, students, or interns.
 If you move abroad permanently, the rules of the new Member State of residence apply.
 Under the pilot project, the Card allowed persons with disabilities to access certain discounts for culture, leisure, sport, and transport under the same conditions as the nationals with disabilities of that country.
+This is also the scope that was proposed in the evaluation study by the Commission which was published in 2021.

 The EU Disability Card in the Disability Rights Strategy